softwarelanguageslab/maf/README.md

-Scala-AM: A Framework for Static Analysis of Dynamic Languages
+MAF: A Framework for Modular Analysis of Dynamic Languages

 # Goal
 The goal of this artefact is to experiment with abstract machines and language